john-johansson/tibber-realtime-monitoring/README.md

 ### tibber application
 Create the configmap and secret.

-You will need an acces token for tibber and openweathremap:
+You will need an acces token for tibber and openweathermap:

 - You can get your token from tibber [here](https://developer.tibber.com/)
 - you can get a token for openweathermap [here](https://openweathermap.org/)